Semi-periphery countries: Today

 Wallerstein examines the role of semi-periphery countries during a period of economic downturn.
-To redefine core and periphery countries in an economic sense, core countries are characterized by advanced technology, high profits, high wages, and diversified production while periphery countries have less technology, low profits, low wages, and less diversified production.
-Semi-periphery countries fall in the middle of these spectra, and their unique political and social structure place them in a position where they can best take advantage of economic downturns.
+To redefine core and periphery countries in an economic sense, core countries are characterized by advanced technology, high profits, high wages, and diversified production.
+Periphery countries have less technology, low profits, low wages, and less diversified production.
+Semi-periphery countries fall in the middle of those spectra, and their unique political and social structure place them in a position in which they can best take advantage of economic downturns.

-These economic downturns occur because of increased supply and decreased demand, which combine to create a shift in surplus and power to the semi-periphery.
+The economic downturns occur because of increased supply and decreased demand, which combine to create a shift in surplus and power to the semi-periphery.
 Semi-periphery regions take advantage of the situation by expanding control of their home markets and the surrounding periphery countries at the expense of core countries.
-The underlying reason for this shift in power lies in the basic economic principle of scarcity.
-As long as core countries maintain scarcities of their goods, they can select customers from semi-periphery and periphery countries that are competing over them.
+The underlying reason for the shift in power lies in the basic economic principle of scarcity.
+As long as core countries maintain scarcities of their goods, they can select customers from the semi-periphery and periphery countries that are competing over them.
 When excess supply occurs, the core countries are the ones competing over a smaller market.
-This competition allows semi-peripheral nations to select from among core countries rather than vice versa when making decisions about commodity purchases, manufacturing investments, and sales of goods, shifting the balance of power to the semi-periphery.
-While in general there is a power shift from core to semi-periphery in times of economic struggles, there are few examples of semi-peripheral countries transitioning to core status.
-To accomplish this, semi-peripheral nations must not only take advantage of weaker core countries but must also exploit any existing advantages over other semi-peripheral nations.
+That competition allows semi-peripheral nations to select from among core countries, rather than vice versa, when they make decisions about commodity purchases, manufacturing investments, and sales of goods and shifts the balance of power to the semi-periphery.

+In general, there is a power shift from core to semi-periphery in times of economic struggles, but there are few examples of semi-peripheral countries transitioning to core status.
+To accomplish that, semi-peripheral nations must take advantage of weaker core countries but also exploit any existing advantages over other semi-peripheral nations.
 How well they exploit these advantages determines their arrangement within the semi-periphery class.

 Effects

 The semi-peripheral nations of the world have played an important role to world trade and interaction since early periods of globalized trade.
-This "middle ground" between the very powerful cores and the backwaters of the far periphery allowed those two zones to interact with greater ease.
-For example, during the 13th-century world system, the semi-periphery areas around Europe's Mediterranean Coast facilitated trade between the peripheries of the more manufacturing based Northern Europe and the cores of India and China.
+The "middle ground" between the very powerful cores and the backwaters of the far periphery allowed those two zones to interact with greater ease.
+For example, during the 13th-century world system, the semi-periphery areas around Europe's Mediterranean Coast facilitated trade between the peripheries of the more manufacturing-based Northern Europe and the cores of India and China.
 John Markoff, a sociologist at the University of Pittsburgh, also notes that political developments, particularly in the advancement of democracy, originate in the semi-periphery.
-He notes that innovations in democracy came from the semi-periphery rather than the more established, stable core nations, where profit discourages great reform, or the extremely poor periphery where instability makes reform too dangerous to attempt.
-It has been within semi-peripheral nations where democratic reforms like the expansion of suffrage and the institution of the secret ballot have been implemented.
+He notes that innovations in democracy came from the semi-periphery rather than the more established and stable nations in the First World, where profit discourages great reform, or the extremely poor periphery in the Third World, where instability makes reform too dangerous to attempt.
+It has been in semi-peripheral nations that democratic reforms like the expansion of suffrage and the institution of the secret ballot have been implemented.